 Zach is a software developer.
 He was a molecular biologist, but then the lab needed some code to be written and the die was cast.
 He’s also in a couple of bands and can be found playing shows at bars and comic conventions all over the midwest.

 Zach Wolfenbarger, Developer

-Associate Professor of Physics and Astronomy at the University of Minnesota.
-One of the Zooniverse co-founders, she helps with project wrangling (aka management) and strategic planning while trying to squeeze a bit of galaxy evolution science in.
+Professor of Physics and Astronomy at the University of Minnesota.
+One of the Zooniverse co-founders, she leads the UMN data science and machine learning teams along with project wrangling (aka management) and strategic planning while trying to squeeze a bit of gamma ray and galaxy evolution science in.

 Lucy Fortson, University of Minnesota Zooniverse Director

 Ramana is a post-doctoral researcher with the Zooniverse team at UMN working on human-computer optimization problems and applying machine learning frameworks on Zooniverse data.
 His background is in studying the physics behind different cloud features in planetary atmospheres, particularly on gas giants.
 When his head is not in planetary clouds, you will find him playing video games and learning new cuisines.

 Ramana Sankar, Post-doctoral Researcher

 Coleman is helping to create new data analysis and visualization tools for existing Zooniverse projects as well as identifying new projects within the University of Portsmouth.
 He received his PhD in astrophysics from Drexel University.